PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 It's an identity server.
 It's an Orchard Core project with the [OpenId module](https://docs.orchardcore.net/en/dev/docs/reference/modules/OpenId/) configured.
-It's based on [openiddict-core](https://github.com/openiddict/openiddict-core) and as the [author recommends](https://github.com/openiddict/openiddict-core#i-want-something-simple-and-easy-to-configure) is a good way to configure a simple and easy identity server.
+It's based on [OpenIddict-core](https://github.com/openiddict/openiddict-core) and as the [author recommends](https://github.com/openiddict/openiddict-core#i-want-something-simple-and-easy-to-configure) is a good way to configure a simple and easy identity server.

 When you run the project, you can load the identity.recipe.json choosing it in _configuration-Recipes_.
 In this way all the configuration related with _OpenId_ will be configured automatically.

 ### OpenIdServer

 It's an other identity server.
-I've used [openiddict-core](https://github.com/openiddict/openiddict-core) and the [Velusia sample](https://github.com/openiddict/openiddict-samples/tree/dev/samples/Velusia)
+I've used [OpenIddict-core](https://github.com/openiddict/openiddict-core) and the [Velusia sample](https://github.com/openiddict/openiddict-samples/tree/dev/samples/Velusia)

 Used .Net self-contained UI for Identity.
 In this way the default views are generated automatically.

 For personalization of _login_ and _registry_ I have used the identity scaffold that generates the views in _Areas_ folder.

-### angular-openId
+### AngularOpenId

 It's a simple _Angular_ app to test how to login and logout with a _code flow + PKCE and silent refresh_ approach.
 For the authentication and authorization process I use [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) library by Manfred Steyer.